 2) Registering your App with "ttnctl"

-The things network developped a backend tool to manage and create "apps", it is called
+The things network developped a backend tool to manage and create "apps", it is calledttnctl, it is a script that enables you to create and manage your app.

 The quick start info to use ttnctl is available from: